PeridexisErrant/DF-Walkthrough/tutorials/trading.rst

 etc. If/when you do get those screens, read the screen prompts carefully, and experiment!
 It can’t hurt!

-That’s all for now folks.
-Next time we’ll cover managing your dwarfs, which is an interesting challenge of immense potential depth.
-But don’t worry it’s not that hard, really!
+That’s pretty much all there is to it!